 Aside from the show’s epic fights, another reason why One Piece transitions well into a Warriors game is due to the excellent (and remarkably quirky) cast of protagonists, antagonists, and everything in between.
 Pirate Warriors 4’s roster of playable characters has been raised to a respectable 43 this time round, so you get interesting variety in the gameplay.

-The choice of characters in each mission is usually split between power, speed, technique, and airborne fighting styles, which basically hints at where they do the most damage.
-Take Roronora Zoro for example and his moves to keep even stronger enemies off the ground.
+The choice of characters in each mission is usually split between power, speed, technique, and airborne fighting styles, which basically hints at where the character does the most damage.
+Take Roronora Zoro for example and his moves to keep many different enemy types off the ground.
 Juggling a bunch of marines for a long time is an absolute breeze with him, and you can make their health bar drain before they can even touch the ground to attack.

 Luffy on the other hand is an enthusiastic combo linker and he has one mother of a stamina bar.
 When fighting in the air, he lets enemies drop before I could pull off a prolonged attack sequence.
-On the ground, however, I seamlessly strung one chain of combos to the next while using dash as a cancel attack.
+On the ground, however, I seamlessly strung one chain of combos to the next while using dash as a cancel between attacks.
 If the map had longer, straight sections, Luffy was invariably my first choice.

 Unfortunately, I never made friends with the camera; it felt like I was constantly fighting to bring what I wanted to see onto the screen.
 This was particularly a problem when pulling off special moves since characters execute their attacks in the direction the camera is facing, and not necessarily towards the enemy in front of them.
-Not a huge problem per se, but enough to tinge the experience with a lot of frustration at times.
+Not a huge problem per se, but enough to tinge the experience with a lot of frustration when you miss the perfect opening.

 A nice new age of piracy